 Although its nutritious nature, it is not safe for people who are living with celiac disease and follow a gluten free diet.

 Seitan is high in riboflavin, niacin and Vitamin B-6, but it doesn’t contain calcium or iron.

-Textured vegetable product or “Defatted soy flour” is a byproduct of soybean oil extraction.
+Textured vegetable product or “Defatted Soy Flour Living Green” is a byproduct of soybean oil extraction.
 Manufacturers make it by separating protein from fat by using high heat process, resulting in curd like product rich in protein.